 The former and newly appointed CEO/MDs were both deemed ineligible for an FY21-FY23 LTIP award.
 Please see Jim Leighton's termination arrangements on page 47 and Andrew Reeve's service agreement on page 47 for more information.
 Offers under the Plan The LTIP Offer is a grant of performance rights.
 Grant of Rights A Right entitles the participant to acquire a share for nil consideration at the end of the performance period, subject to meeting specific performance conditions.
 The Board retains the discretion to make a cash payment to participants on vesting of the Rights in lieu of an allocation of shares.
-Quantum of Rights The aggregate face value at maximum of the LTIP Offer to all participants (Executive KMP and Senior Management) is \$3.65 million.
-LTIP award by \$3.326, being the volume w ch participant was calculated by dividing the reighted average price (VWAP) of Ingham's i.e. the announcement of Ingham's FY20 an shares traded on the Performance Period 3 years, from the beginning of FY21 to the end of FY23.
-Performance conditions Relative TSR (50% of Award) For this component, the Company's relative TSR will be compared to a comparator group comprising the ASX 200 (excluding companies classified as financial, mining and resources) and vest according to the following schedule: Company's relative TSR rank in the comparator group over performance period% of Rights that Vest Less than 50th percentile Nil At 50th percentile (threshold) 50% Between 50th and 75th percentile Straight line pro rata Vesting between 50% and 100% At 75th percentile or above 100% Return on invested capital (50% of award) For this component, the Company's Underlying Return on Invested Capital pre AASB 16 (" calculated as the equivalent of the pre AASB 16 net operating profit after tax, divided by ave capital.
-ROIC for each of the three years forming the performance period will be averaged overall outcome.
-The level of vesting of this component will be determined according to the following schedule: Company's ROIC Outcome % of Rights that Vest 1
+Quantum of Rights The aggregate face value at maximum of t Management) is \$3.65 million. he LTIP Offer to all participants (Executive H (MP and Senior LTIP award by \$3.326, being the volume w ch participant was calculated by dividing the reighted average price (VWAP) of Ingham's i.e. the announcement of Ingham's FY20 an shares traded on the Performance Period 3 years, from the beginning of FY21 to the end of FY23.
+Performance conditions Relative TSR (50% of Award) re TSR will be compared to a comparator groancial, mining and resources) and vest acco Company's relative TSR rank in the comparator group over performance period % of Rights that Vest Less than 50th percentile Nil At 50th percentile (threshold) 50% Between 50th and 75th percentile Between 50th and 75th percentile Straight line pro rata Vesting between 50% and 100% At 75th percentile or above 100% Return on invested capital (50% of award) For this component, the Company's Underlying Return on Invested Capital pre AASB 16 ("ROIC") will be calculated as the equivalent of the pre AASB 16 net operating profit after tax, divided by average invested capital.
+ROIC for each of the three years forming the performance period will be averaged to provide an overall outcome.
+The level of vesting of this component will be determined according to the following schedule: Company's ROIC Outcome % of Rights that Vest Less than Threshold target Nil At Threshold target 50% Between Threshold and Maximum Straight line pro rata Vesting between 50% and 100%

-Company's ROIC Outcome % of Rights that Vest

-Less than Threshold target Nil

-At Threshold target 50%

-Between Threshold and Maximum target Straight line pro rata Vesting between 50% and 100%